 In 2015 Lovett curated a major exhibition called Alice Live! at the New York Public Library for Performing Arts at Lincoln Center and wrote the introduction to the new Penguin Books edition of Alice in Wonderland.
 2015 also saw the publication of his Christmas book, The Further Adventures of Ebenezer Scrooge (Viking/Penguin) which USA Today called “[a] clever, merry, and, yes, convincingly Dickensian reimagining of this Victorian tale.”

 The Lost Book of the Grail (Viking/Penguin, 2017) is set in an English cathedral library, reaches through centuries of English history, and tells the story of bibliophile and Holy Grail enthusiast Arthur Prescott as he works to uncover a secret about the cathedral’s history.
 Bustle called it “The one book every bibliophile needs to read.”
 Lovett’s next novel Escaping Dreamland (Blackstone, 2020), is a book about four authors in New York City.
 Much of the book is set in the early 20th century, and explores not just historic New York, but the lives of three young people writing series books for children (think The Hardy Boys and Nancy Drew).
-The book is an homage to the books of our childhood, to New York City, and above all to love and friendship.
+The novel is an homage to the books of our childhood, to New York City, and above all to love and friendship.

 2022 sees the publication of three new books—The Enigma Affair—a thriller in which a small town librarian and a professional assassin team up to solve a 75-year-old Nazi mystery; The Book of the Seven Spells, a middle grade adventure in which four very different children discover a magical library; and Lewis Carroll: Formed by Faith, his religious biography of Carroll.
-In December 2022 his new stage adaptation of A Christmas Carol will premiere at The Little Theatre of Winston-Salem, where it looks to become an annual affair following a sold-out run.
+In December 2022 his new stage adaptation of A Christmas Carol premiered at The Little Theatre of Winston-Salem, where it looks to become an annual affair following a sold-out run.
 Lovett’s stage adaptation of his novel Escaping Dreamland premieres at The Little Theatre in 2024.

 When not visiting his cottage in Kingham, Charlie Lovett and his wife Janice live in Winston-Salem where they sing in their church choir and are active supporters of the literary nonprofit Bookmarks.
 They have two grown children, Jordan and Jimmy, two lovely sons-in-law, Jim and Conor, and a grandson Theo.